MrDarkSkil/PlacePricing-Service/README.md

     When you need to manage places with seats  and offers like a concert hall, plane seller plan etc..

+PlacePricing Service was be used in this project: https://github.com/remigastaldi/InnoEvent

 ## Features
  - Place
     - Create place